PDF Generation API with Watermark and Stamp

 Overview

-This lightweight .NET minimal API leverages Microsoft.Playwright to generate PDFs from either a provided URL or full HTML content.
-It supports dynamic watermarking and stamping, allowing users to overlay custom watermark text and a stamp image on the PDF.
-The API is secured via API Key authentication and comes with integrated Swagger/OpenAPI documentation for easy testing and exploration.
+This lightweight .NET minimal API utilizes Microsoft.Playwright for generating PDFs from either a provided URL or complete HTML content.
+It supports dynamic watermarking and stamping, allowing users to overlay custom watermark text and a stamp image onto the generated PDF.
+The API is secured via API Key authentication and includes integrated Swagger/OpenAPI documentation for straightforward testing and exploration.

 Features

-- PDF Generation from URL: Render any webpage and generate a PDF.
+- PDF Generation from URL: Renders any accessible webpage and converts it into a PDF document.

-- PDF Generation from HTML: Generate a PDF from complete HTML content.
+- PDF Generation from HTML: Creates a PDF directly from provided complete HTML content.

 - Custom Watermark: